DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 features, allowing bulk review and correction.
 You can decide per field or per feature whether to:

-* Edit the invalid values directly in the dialog.
+* Edit the invalid values directly in the dialog and press :guilabel:`OK`.
   The corrected values will be used when pasting.
 * :guilabel:`Discard All`: no features pasted.
 * :guilabel:`Discard All Invalid`: pasted only features with valid attribute values.
 * :guilabel:`Paste All (Including Invalid)`: all features are pasted as-is, even with invalid values.
+  Depending on the constraint enforcement, saving the changes into the layer may not be possible.
 * :guilabel:`Skip`: skip the specific feature, allowing proceeding with the rest.

 .. figure:: img/edit_paste_invalid_values_multiple.png